How to get through-Pregnancy, Parenting and a Pandemic•

-If you can master these while pregnant, we promise, they will serve you well for all of your parenting years...so, yeah, basically, forever!!.
+These survival skills.
+If you can master these ,while pregnant,postpartum or in a pandemic, we promise, they will serve you well for all of your parenting years...so, yeah, basically, forever!!.

 1. Let go of expectations.